Basement Renovations | 11 views |

 Answer from Construction Brain

-For basement finishing in Ottawa, hire your general contractor first - they'll coordinate all the trades and pull the necessary City of Ottawa permits for you.
+For a basement finishing project in Ottawa, hire a general contractor first who can coordinate all trades and pull the necessary City of Ottawa permits.

 Ready to Start Your Project?